Siege of La Rochelle (1572–1573): Siege

-At the end of May 1573, Henry of Anjou learned that he had been elected King of Poland, a country with a Protestant minority, which prompted him to ensue an end of the assault on La Rochelle.
+At the end of May 1573, Henry of Anjou learned that he had been elected King of Poland, a country with a Protestant minority, which prompted him to pursue an end to the assault on La Rochelle.
 An agreement was reached on 24 June 1573, and Catholic troops ended the siege on 6 July 1573.

 Aftermath

 The fourth phase of the Wars of Religion was brought to a close by the Edict of Boulogne signed in July 1573.
 La Rochelle was designated as one of the three cities in France where the Protestant faith was permitted, but only under strict conditions.